Diabetes in cats: Somogyi rebound

 Too much insulin may result in a contradictory increase of blood glucose.
 This "Somogyi effect" is often noted by cat owners who monitor their cat's blood glucose at home.
 Any time the blood glucose level drops too far to hypoglycemia, the body may defensively dump glucose (converted from glycogen in the liver), as well as hormones epinephrine and cortisol, into the bloodstream.
 The glycogen raises the blood glucose, while the other hormones may make the cat insulin-resistant for a time.
 If the body has no glycogen reserves, there will be no rebound effect and the cat will just be hypoglycemic.

-Even a small overdose can trigger a rebound effect.
-(A typical case is increasing twice-daily dosage from 1 unit to 2, passing a correct dose of 1.5 units.)

 Rebound hyperglycemia occurs rarely in cats treated with glargine in a protocol aiming for tight control of blood glucose concentrations.

 Hypoglycemia

 An acute hypoglycemic episode (very low blood sugar) can happen to even careful pet owners, since cats' insulin requirements sometimes change without warning.
 The symptoms include depression/lethargy, confusion/dizziness, loss of excretory/bladder control, vomiting, and then loss of consciousness and/or seizures.
 Immediate treatment includes administering honey or corn syrup by rubbing on the gums of the cat (even if unconscious, but not if in seizures).
 Symptomatic hypoglycemia in cats is a medical emergency and the cat will require professional medical attention.
 The honey/corn syrup should continue to be administered on the way to the vet, as every minute without blood sugar causes brain damage.

-A cat with hypoglycemia according to a blood glucose meter (<2.2 mmol/L or 40 mg/dL), but with no symptoms, should be fed as soon as possible.
+A cat with hypoglycemia according to a human-calibrated blood glucose meter (<2.2 mmol/L or 40 mg/dL), but with no symptoms, should be fed as soon as possible.
 Hypoglycemic cats that refuse to eat can be force-fed honey or corn syrup until they stabilize, though this may not be done if the animal is unconscious or having a seizure, as the liquid is likely to enter the animal's lungs and cause choking and asphyxiation.

 Mild hypoglycemic episodes can go unnoticed or leave evidence such as urine pools outside the litter box.
 In these cases the blood sugar will probably appear paradoxically high upon the next test hours later, since the cat's body will react to the low blood sugar by stimulating the liver to release stored glycogen.

 Remission

-Remission occurs when a cat no longer requires treatment for diabetes mellitus and has normal blood glucose concentrations for at least a month.
+Remission occurs when a cat no longer requires treatment for diabetes and has normal blood glucose concentrations for at least a month.